jbbenavidesr/Gaussino/docs/getting_started/gauss.md

 make -j4 install
 ```

-### Example 3: working with DD4hep/Detector
+### Example 3 working with DD4hep and Detector from the nightlies

-Below you will find a summary of the commands needed to work with DD4hep/Detector.
+Below you will find a summary of the commands needed to work with DD4hep/Detector that is taken from the nightlies.
 There should be ne need to change anything in Gaussino, so we will only build Gauss.

 ```shell
 source /cvmfs/lhcb.cern.ch/lib/LbEnv